 Make sure your network and machines running GigaSpaces are configured to have multicast enabled.
 See the How to Configure Multicast section for details on how to enable multicast.

-Accessing Remote Space Using Jini Lookup Service - Unicast Discovery
+Accessing a Remote Space Using Jini Lookup Service - Unicast Discovery

-Accessing Remote Space Using the Jini Lookup Service - Multicast Discovery
+Accessing a Remote Space Using the Jini Lookup Service - Multicast Discovery

 /./mySpace (which translates to java://localhost:10098/containerName/mySpace?schema=default) /./mySpace?schema=cache (which translates to java://localhost:10098/containerName/mySpace?schema=cache) java://LookupServiceHostName:port/myContainerName/spaceName